Heshanexe/Serverless-Web-Application-using-7-AWS-services/README.md

 When users visit your website they will first register a new user account.
 For the purposes of this workshop we'll only require them to provide an email address and password to register.
-However, you can configure Amazon Cognito to require additional attributes in your own applications.
+However, i can configure Amazon Cognito to require additional attributes in your own applications.

 After users submit their registration, Amazon Cognito will send a confirmation email with a verification code to the address they provided.
 To confirm their account, users will return to your site and enter their email address and the verification code they received.
-You can also confirm user accounts using the Amazon Cognito console with a fake email addresses for testing.
+I can also confirm user accounts using the Amazon Cognito console with a fake email addresses for testing.

 After users have a confirmed account (either using the email verification process or a